MicrosoftDocs/Viva/Viva/connections/plan-viva-connections.md

-## Create an adoption plan that includes considerations for change management and training materials for end-users
+## Create an adoption plan
 Planning for change and helping users adopt new resources will be different for every organization.
 Use the considerations and best practices here as a starting point to creating an adoption plan that fits your organization’s needs.
+Include considerations for change management and training materials for end-users in your plan.

 ### Adoption considerations:
 - Viva Connections can only be accessed in Microsoft Teams.
 If your organization is not already using Microsoft Teams, you will need to [plan the adoption of Microsoft Teams](https://adoption.microsoft.com/microsoft-teams/) alongside [Viva Connections](https://adoption.microsoft.com/viva/).